O’Keefe Rail Trail

 - The trail passes the former railway station site, which there are no visible signs of such yet is highlighted by a ‘station name board’ and an interpretive sign

-- The formal trail head is located at Herriot St, with a significant timber shelter, heritage railway gates, town information, and potable water station (in the adjoining Dog Park)
+- The formal trail head is located at Herriot St, with a shelter made from local timbers, heritage railway gates, town information, and potable water station (in the adjoining Dog Park)

-- Between Herriot St and Pink Cliffs Rd (trail’s formal end), there is a linking trail into the commercial centre and Tourist Information Centre.
+- Between Herriot St and Pink Cliffs Rd (trail’s formal end), there is a linking trail providing a connection into the commercial centre and Tourist Information Centre.

 Heathcote is a regional town with numerous facilities (and the longest main street).